jsnshrmn/ansible-role-centos7/README.md

 Role Variables
 --------------

-vpshere tagged tasks expect server_name, server_ip, and broker_ip.  servername is the value for the hostname. server_ip sets the NIC address (Gateway, Netmask, and DNS should already be configured in your base image).
+vpshere tagged tasks expect server_name, server_ip, and broker_ip.  servername is the value for the hostname.
+Defaults to current FQDN. server_ip sets the NIC address (Gateway, Netmask, and DNS should already be configured in your base image).
+Defaults to current address.
 We set this because we set the IP after firing up a base box on a known addres.  broker_ip is an address for an ssh broker.

 user_pass is set as the libacct unix user password.
 It should be a crypted value.
 You can use lastpass-cli or prompt.
 Eg.